[Aim of this article: To give a brief history of graph theory and topology]

-In the Euler’s original paper, He was asked as “Whether anyone could arrange a route in such a way that he would cross each bridge once and only once?” .
+In Euler’s original paper, He was asked as “Whether anyone could arrange a route in such a way that he would cross each bridge once and only once?” .
 Here, I’ll be discussing only two methods out of three, if you want to read the last method then, you can prefer reference 2 that is mentioned in the section “References”.
-Also, I’ll be pointing each and every steps, analysis, results and conclusions that he made and, make you simple to understand.
+Also, I’ll be pointing each and every step, analysis, results and conclusions that he made and, make you simple to understand.

 First, we have to give notation to the seven bridges and four land areas.
 Here, we gave notation to seven bridges as a, b, c, d, e, f, g and four land areas separated by rivers as A, B, C, D and also, replacing the map of the city into simpler diagram showing only river, bridges and lands which is exactly done by Euler.